For more than 30 years, MultiLingual has been the primary source for in-depth news and information about the language industry.

-We welcome the submission of clear, interesting and helpful pieces directed toward business users, software developers, localization managers, translators and others interested in multilingual issues.
-We encourage interested parties to query the editor; full-length, already-written, previously unpublished and nonpromotional articles may also be considered.
+We welcome the submission of clear, interesting and helpful pieces directed toward business users, software developers, localization managers, translators, and others interested in multilingual issues.
+For news submissions and press releases, please submit information here.
+For the print magazine, we encourage interested parties to query the editor well in advance of deadlines; full-length, already-written, previously unpublished, and nonpromotional articles may also be considered.
+If you’re emailing, please include “editorial query” in the subject line of your email so we don’t miss it.

-We publish the following types of editorial content:
+We publish the following types of editorial content in the magazine:

 Reviews of books or products should range from approximately 700 to 3,000 words.
 Reviews should include graphics, provide basic information about the product or book, delineate its main or unique features and evaluate its usefulness.
 MultiLingual selects reviewers and review subjects, but please contact us if you are interested in being part of either.